 To purchase or see more, click here.

-Not forget to mention the moisturizing formula that makes your dog’s skin and coat silky smooth and essential oils that offer a natural scent.
+Not forget to mention the moisturizing formula that makes your canine’s skin and coat silky smooth and essential oils that offer a natural scent.

-You can find this antibacterial and antifungal dog shampoo on Amazon’s website here.
+You can find this antifungal shampoo on Amazon’s website here.

 - #1 Truseb ANTISEPTIC AND ANTIFUNGAL - Medicated shampoo for Dogs, Cats and Horses with Chlorhexidine Gluconate 2% and Ketoconazole 1% to treat broad spectrum of skin related problems and bacterial dermatitis.

-This medicated shampoo contains two active ingredients—chlorhexidine gluconate 2% and ketoconazole 1%—to kill bacterial, fungal, and yeast.
+This medicated shampoo contains ingredients chlorhexidine gluconate 2% and ketoconazole 1%, two active ingredients that kill fungal and bacterial infections quickly.

 How to use: Wet your dog’s hair coat with warm water.
-Lather your dog with the shampoo and gently massage your dog.
+Lather your dog with the shampoo then gently massage them.
 Leave it for five to ten minutes, then rinse with clean water.
-Use this shampoo two to three times a week for four weeks, then reduce to once a week your dog’s condition advances.
+Use this shampoo two to three times a week for four weeks, then reduce to once a week your canine’s condition advances.

-If you’re interested in purchasing the Truseb antibacterial dog shampoo, you can click here.
+If you’re interested in purchasing the Truseb antibacterial shampoo, you can click here.

 Fungal Skin Infection in Dogs

 Although it is not the only type of fungal infection, yeast infection is the most common found in dogs.
-Yeast infection is caused by the fungus Malassezia pachydermatis, typically found in your dog’s ears and skin together with other innumerable bacteria and fungi.
+This infection is caused by the fungus Malassezia pachydermatis, typically found in your dog’s skin and ears together with other innumerable bacteria and fungi.

-Under normal conditions, these organisms do not possess any threat to your dog and stay dormant most of the time.
+Under normal conditions, these organisms do not possess any threat to your furry friend and stay dormant most of the time.

-However, when your dog’s immune system is compromised — due to allergies or illness — your dog’s skin condition (hot and humid) becomes a thriving environment for the yeast to grow.
+However, when your canine’s immune system is compromised — due to allergies or illness — your dog’s skin condition (hot and humid) becomes a thriving environment for the yeast to grow.

 Other factors that may contribute to the spurt of yeast include: